 To give our students a basic understanding of Ramadan, we wrote several little reading passages.
 They are combined in our Ramadan and Eid-al-Fitr Reading and Writing Activities.
 We wanted students to have a basic understanding of Ramadan and Eid as we were reading many books about them.

 We also had some of our Muslim families come and teach us about some of the traditions.
 It was so much fun and everyone was able to see that even though there are some differences, most people take part in religions that are all about peace and kindness.

 All ages love reading picture books.
 They are great way to incorporate new information in a short and sweet lesson.
-Don’t forget to let your older students read and enjoy picture books-they aren’t just for little kids!
+Don’t forget to let your older students read and enjoy picture books, too.

 Golden Domes and Silver Lanterns: A Muslim Book of Colors by Hena Khan

 This is a book about colors, but it’s told through an Islam lens.
 It is beautifully illustrated.
 Our students saw themselves in this book (so we asked our librarian to buy a copy for our school).